 - Drizzle over the olive oil, season with the salt and pepper, then toss well to ensure everything is well coated.

 - Roast for 15-20 minutes, until the broccolini is crisped lightly browned.

 Whilst the Broccolini is roasting make the béarnaise sauce.

-Keeping the blender head in the jug, and with it running on the slowest setting, very slowly pour over the hot melted butter.
+- Keeping the blender head in the jug, and with it running on the slowest setting, very slowly pour over the hot melted butter over the egg mixture.